 - Cut the baguette into 24 slices and place on a baking sheet.

-- Bake for 7 - 10 minutes, until bread is toasted.
+- Bake for 7 to 10 minutes, until bread is toasted.
 Remove from oven and set aside.

-- Cook the Sweet Earth Benevolent Bacon for 2-3 minutes per side, turning only once.
-The color will become a darker red and may even begin to have some dark brown/black spots or edges.
+- Cook the vegan bacon for 2 to 3 minutes per side, turning only once.
 Turn and repeat for the remaining side.

 - Remove from skillet and set aside to cool.
-Benevolent Bacon will also continue to become crisper as it dries/cools.
+Vegan bacon will become crispier as it dries/cools.
 Break into pieces.

 Whatever crusty bread you’re crunching on, enjoy!